kineticstoolkit/kineticstoolkit_doc/html/_sources/matplotlib.md

 |:-----------------------------------------:|:-------------------------------------------:|:--------------------------------------:|
 | ![](_static/images/matplotlib_imshow.jpg) | ![](_static/images/matplotlib_errorbar.jpg) | ![](_static/images/matplotlib_bar.jpg) |

-However, the focus here will be on {{plt_plot}}.
-After learning this section and [](numpy.md), any other type of plot will become relatively easy to draw just be reading their documentation.
+This guide focuses uniquely on line plots using {{plt_plot}}.
+After learning it and [](numpy.md), any other type of plot will become relatively easy to draw just be reading their documentation.

 ```{tableofcontents}
 ```